modevol-com/gqloom/website/docs/silk.md

 You may have noticed that using `graphql.js` to create silk requires the declaration of both the `ICat` interface and the `GraphQLObjectType`, which means that we have created two definitions for `Cat`.
 Duplicate definitions cost the code simplicity and increased maintenance costs.

-## Creating silk with schema libraries
+## Creating silk using Schema libraries

-The good thing is that we have schema libraries like [Valibot](https://valibot.dev/), [Zod](https://zod.dev/) that create Schemas that will carry TypeScript types and remain typed at runtime.
+Fortunately, we have Schema libraries like [Valibot](https://valibot.dev/) and [Zod](https://zod.dev/) that create Schemas that carry TypeScript types and still carry types at runtime.
-`GQLoom` can use these Schemas directly as silks without duplicating definitions.
+`GQLoom` can directly use these Schemas as silk without duplicate definitions.

-`GQLoom` has currently integrated Schemas from the following libraries:
+`GQLoom` currently integrates Schemas from the following libraries:

 - [Valibot](./schema/valibot.md)
 - [Zod](./schema/zod.md)